Creepsy/palex/README.md

 When an invalid input sequence is recognized by the lexer, a token with the type of UNDEFINED is returned by the lexer.
 The invalid tokens get consumed which allows the user to continue with parsing tokens from the input stream.
 A token of the type END_OF_FILE is returned when the input stream contains no more characters to read.

 ### Token priority
-The generator has an automatic priority system for token:
+The generator has an automatic priority system for tokens:

 - The priority of an alternation is the smallest priority of its branches
 - The priority of a character set is always 1